calabash/calabash-ios/README.md

 You need to have Ruby installed.
 This is installed by default on MacOSX.

-Verify by running `ruby -v` in a terminal - it should print "ruby 1.8.7" (or higher).
-We do recommend using Ruby 2.0+.
+Verify by running `ruby -v` in a terminal.
+It should be at least '1.9' but we do recommend using Ruby 2.0+.

 ### Fast track